WORDS BY DAVID BEVAN | @DB_WRITING

 It does suit some people that so many modern football stadiums are situated in out-of-town retail parks.
 This is particularly true of families, in the same way that all-seater stadiums make sense.
 But the more clubs that moved, the more the away day experience was crushed.

 I pictured rows and rows of terraced houses, a single floodlight towering up from the midst of the streets, a pub on the corner with fans gathered outside.
-And the destination: the wind whipping in and around four distinct stands, each coloured in the browns and greys of Victorian Britain to match the houses clustered around.
+And the destination; the wind whipping in and around four distinct stands, each coloured in the browns and greys of Victorian Britain to match the houses clustered around.
 A place named after an adjoining street or the surrounding area rather than a gambling company or an international airline.
 A place where nobody has ever asked how they make a better fan experience.
 Where the food options are reassuringly limited.
-A place that most people would describe as a shithole, but which means something - a 1-0 win thanks to a dodgy penalty in the late nineties, a late equaliser against all the odds, a celebration never to be forgotten.
+A place that most people would describe as a ‘shithole’, but which means something.
+A 1-0 win thanks to a dodgy penalty in the ninety-something-th-minute or a late equaliser against all the odds, and a celebration never to be forgotten.

 Those first away day experiences were also, at times, frightening.
 Football wasn’t as safe as it is now and it’s difficult to argue that children should be exposed to the kind of situations we don’t see these days.
 Those situations — a brief crowd surge, the running in the streets, the time one old fella accidentally spilled the entire contents of his pipe down the back of my neck after a match — quickened the heartbeat in a way nobody who regularly films their own reactions to goals on their phone can quite imagine.